Novactive/Nova-eZPlatform-Bundles/README.md

-The concept is simple, everytime eZ Platform is doing something an event is triggered. eZ Accelerator gives you the opportunity to handle the event through a bus which gives you the opportunity to handle that event via a message synchronously or asynchronously using the transport of your choice.
+The concept is simple, everytime eZ Platform is doing something an event is triggered. eZ Accelerator gives you the opportunity to handle the event through a bus which gives you the opportunity to handle that event via a message synchronously or asynchronicity using the transport of your choice.

 Everything is opt-in, you can still use the default event dispatcher or you can switch to the bus approach.